-Each year, 50,000 immigrant visas are made available through a Diversity Visa Lottery to people who are natives of countries (typically a person’s country of birth) with low rates of immigration to the United States.
+Each year, 50,000 immigrant visas are made available through a Diversity Visa Lottery to natives of countries (typically a person’s country of birth) with low rates of immigration to the United States.

-The US Department of State holds the lottery every year, and chooses winners randomly from all qualified entries.
+The U.S. Department of State selects applications randomly from all qualified entries.

 When are applications accepted?

-Entries for the Diversity Visa Lottery for fiscal year 2023, which begins Wednesday, October 6, 2021 at 12:00 noon, Eastern Daylight Time and concludes on Tuesday, November 9, 2021 at 12:00 noon, Eastern Standard Time.
+Diversity Visa Lottery entries for the upcoming federal fiscal year can be submitted from Wednesday, October 4, 2023, at 12:00 noon, Eastern Daylight Time, and concludes on Tuesday, November 7, 2023, at 12:00 noon, Eastern Standard Time.

 Who can apply for a Diversity Visa?

-Natives of the following countries are not eligible to apply for permanent resident status through the Diversity Visa Lottery: Bangladesh, Brazil, Canada, China (including Hong Kong SAR), Colombia, Dominican Republic, El Salvador, Haiti, Honduras, India, Jamaica, Mexico, Nigeria, Pakistan, Philippines, South Korea, United Kingdom (except Northern Ireland) and its dependent territories, Venezuela, and Vietnam.
+Natives of the following countries are not eligible to apply for permanent resident status through the Diversity Visa Lottery: Bangladesh, Brazil, Canada, The People’s Republic of China (including mainland and Hong Kong-born), Colombia, Dominican Republic, El Salvador, Haiti, Honduras, India, Jamaica, Mexico, Nigeria, Pakistan, Philippines, Republic of Korea (South Korea), Venezuela, and Vietnam.
 Natives of Macau SAR and Taiwan are eligible.